hestiacp/hestiacp-docs/web/docs/server-administration/backup-restore.md

 1. Log into HestiaCP as admin user
 2. Click on "Packages" button
 3. On the displayed list, hover the mouse pointer above the "default" package and click on the "Copy" button
 4. A "default-copy" package will be created.
 Hover the mouse pointer above the newly created package and click on the "Edit Package" button
 5. On the "Package Name" field, type the name you whish to give to the new package, and then in the "Backups" field type the number of backups you would like to set, then click on the "Save" button
 6. Click on the "USERS" menu
 7. Now hover the mouse pointer above the user to which you would like to assign the newly created package, and then click on "Edit User" button
 8. In the "Package" field select with the drop-down menu the name of the newly created package and finally click on the "Save" button.

+## Not enough disk space available to preform the backup

+For safety reasons Hestiacp takes in account of 2x the user usage when creating a backup.
+There for at the start of a backup we check how much disk usage a user has before we preform a backup.
+If you encounter this error you can do the the following to solve the issue

+1. Reduce the amount of backups saved per user saved
+2. Move the backups to a remote storage
+3. Move the backup folder to a different drive
+4. Split up the user in multiple users.
+5. Exclude certain folders or mail accounts from the backup

 ## What is the difference between zstd and gzip

 ZSTD was developed by Facebook as a replacement.
 During testing we found a significant speed increase and lower disk space usage against gzip.

 For more information see <https://github.com/facebook/zstd>

 ## What is the optimal compression ratio

 Higher the number how better the compression ratio.
 During the testing we discoverd that "ZSTD" level 3 compares agains level 9 for disk space how ever much faster.
-ZSTD level 11 took the same time but an smaller small size.
+ZSTD level 11 took the same time but a smaller small size.
 Level higher then 19 should never be used as zstd becomes terrible slow.

 ## What kind of protocols are currently supported